kzyqq00-Player/mccg/README.md

 English | [简体中文](README-zh-hans-cn.md)

-The Minecraft command generator yeah
+The Minecraft command generator yeah.

 ## How to use
 Click the "Code", then click "Download ZIP" button to download the latest version of this repository.